|

 base.
 Now

-simply follow the direction arrow below.
+simply follow the direction arrow below, keeping the needle inside the guide

 With